 Whether heading north or south from Italy’s capital, there’s plenty to see and do on a day excursion from Rome.
 From beautiful beaches to stunning monuments, wineyards to picturesque villages, discover 35 amazing places to visit – an eclectic mix of Rome side trips to meet every budget!

-The most famous day trips from Rome
+The most famous Day Tours out of Rome

 1 – Pompeii

 Step into a time machine and take a trip back into the past to the ancient city of Pompeii.
 Explore the majestic homes as well as modest ones that have been perfectly restored and preserved or visit Roman shops that were once frequented by Pompeii’s citizens.
 In other parts of Pompeii, baths and brothels stand ready for exploration, while the Villa of Mysteries offers a bizarre experience with frescoes that have confused scholars for many years.
 Join in on the debate and try to interpret the preserved frescoes or walk through the ancient streets of the city to spot graffiti that can still be seen to this day on some of the city’s walls.

 Naples is the gateway city to Mount Vesuvius and Pompeii and in actual fact, you can visit both places in one day.
 A city full of history and attractions to visit such as Castel Naples and National Archeological Museum.
 Also famous for being one of the most famous Italian city for pizza so you might be interested to join a food tour around Naples to get to know their cuisine.
 You won’t be disappointed.